 If there is a valid Current Flow Window for that flow, and if then the Flow Sequence for this flow is incremented by the packet size (in bytes) and the packet is sent to the Airborne Radio.
 The corresponding data-plane CIRI message must include a Flow Sequence option with the updated information.
+If the packet belongs to a non-aggregated flow, then the data-plane CIRI message must also contain a Service Identifier option with the corresponding Service ID.

-Flow Sequence $+{sn}$ (packet size in bytes) \leq{sn} Current Flow Window,
+Flow Sequence +sn (packet size in bytes) ≤sn Current Flow Window,